 Barnett and his students have used the test facility to evaluate how well new types of firefighter clothing protect the human body from the intense heat of fires.
 The tests are being conducted for the U.S. Navy’s Clothing and Textile Research Facility, located at the U.S. Army Soldier Systems Center in Natick, Mass.
-(See photos of the NOVA crew filming in the WPI lab on April 23, 2006.)

 The documentary is a follow-up to "Why the Towers Fell," a 2002 NOVA program that also featured Barnett.
 At the time, he was a member of the World Trade Center Building Performance Assessment Team (BPAT), a "dream team" of engineers organized in the days after the terrorist attacks by the American Society of Civil Engineers (ASCE), in cooperation with the Federal Emergency Management Agency (FEMA), to investigate the causes of the destruction, not only of the main towers of the Trade Center, but of Building 7, the 47-story structure that collapsed seven hours after the towers, and the partial collapse of Buildings 3, 4 and 5.

 To learn more about the upcoming NOVA documentary, visit the program’s Web site.

 To learn more about Professor Barnett and WPI’s fire protection engineering program, follow these links: